-- Q Directing your attention to the 23rd day -- Saturday, after the assassination of President Kennedy, at around 2:50 P.M., did you see the Defendant, Jack Ruby, on that occasion?
+Q Directing your attention to the 23rd day Saturday, after the assassination of President Kennedy, at around 2:50 P.M., did you see the Defendant, Jack Ruby, on that occasion?
 A Yes sir, I did.
 Q What parking lot was that, what is it called?
 A The Nichols Brothers Parking, 1320 Commerce Street.
-Q Is it a fact, Mr. Hallmark, that Ruby has parked his - Q Is it a fact, Mr. Hallmark, that Ruby has parked his car there for a number of years at that place, is that right? - A Three years, yes. - And his place of business is close by, is that right? - A Yes sir, it is. - Now, when he came into your garage, did he ask permission to use the phone? - A Yes sir, he did. - Q The 23rd, Saturday afternoon, around 2:50 P.M.
-What did he say with reference to being a reporter, if anything. - A He said that he was making like a reporter. - Q Making like a reporter? - A Yes.
+Q Is it a fact, Mr. Hallmark, that Ruby has parked his car t here for a number of years at that place, is that right?
+A Three years, yes.
+Q And his place of business is close by, is that right?
+A Yes sir, it is.
+Q Now, when he came into your garage, did he ask permission to use the phone?
+A Yes sir, he did.
+01. MIG F21.01 Q The 23rd, Saturday afternoon, around 2:50 P.M.
+What did he say with reference to being a reporter, if anythi ng.
+A He said that he was making like a reporter.

+Q Making like a reporter?

+A Yes.

-- At that time, was he looking for a number to call in the telephone book, or did he already know the number, do you recall?
+Q At that time, was he looking for a mamber to call in the telephone book, or did he already know the number, do you recall?

-- A He knew the number, I am sure.
+A He knew the number, I am sure.

-- Q Well, did he dial a number?
+Q Well, did he dial a number?

-- A Yes, he did.
+A Yes, he did.

-- Q Do you know who he asked for on the phone?
+Q Do you know who he asked for on the phone?

-- A Not on the first call.
+A Not on the first call.

-- The conversation was about the -- what I understood to be, the almost immediate transfer of Oswald from the City to the County Jail.
+The conversation was about the -- what I understood to be, the almost immediate transfer of Oswald from the City to the County Jail.
 Mr. Ruby informed whoever he was talking to, that people were strewing flowers at the scene of the assassination, and that possibly the transfer would be delayed.